 Transgrid's Standards and Compliance team will continue to assess alternative options to barbed wire during the construction phase of the development.
-Any alternative options which may pose viable to mitigate potential entanglement impacts, subject to the outcome of monitoring activities, will be provided to BCD for further consultation prior to implementation and other stakeholders as necessary in accordance with the Conditions of Consent.
+Any alternative options which may pose viable to mitigate potential entanglement impacts, including umbrella fencing above barbed wire suggested by BCS, subject to the outcome of monitoring activities, will be provided to BCS for further consultation prior to implementation and other stakeholders as necessary in accordance with the Conditions of Consent.